ncatlab/nlab-content/pages/16014.md

 There are many [[modal operators]] in such contexts which are all modeled by (idempotent) (co)monads but which do not have the interpretation of expressing the modes of "necessity" or "possibility".
 See at _[[modal operator]]_ for some examples.

 Therefore it makes sense to ask which _additional_ axioms on a modal operator make it an accurate formalization of the informal concepts of necessity and possibility.
 The answer to this may depend on context and intention (after all one is trying to find a precise formulation of an a priori informal idea).

-### In first-order logic and dependent type theory
+## Possible worlds via first-order logic and type theory
  {#InFirstOrderLogicAndTypeTheory}

-On the other hand, the idea of a proposition being true "necessarily in all possible cases" or "possibly at least in one case" is formally very well established, this is just the interpretation of the [[universal quantifier]] "for all" $\forall$ and of the [[existential quantifier]] "there exists" $\exists$.
+One common philosophical interpretation of "necessarily" and "possibly" is in terms of a collection of "possible worlds" that are similar to the "real world", but not the same.
+Under this interpretation, a proposition is necessarily true if it is true in all possible worlds, and possibly true if it is true in some possible world.

-Moreover, in [[categorical logic]] these [[quantifiers]] (see there for details) are part of an [[adjoint triple]] whose middle piece is [[context]] extension, and as such they naturally induce a [[comonad]] and a [[monad]] with just the interpretation of "necessarily true" and "possibly true".
+Now the idea of a proposition being true "necessarily in all possible cases" or "possibly at least in one case" is formally very well established in *predicate* logic: it is just the interpretation of the [[universal quantifier]] "for all" $\forall$ and of the [[existential quantifier]] "there exists" $\exists$.
+In [[categorical logic]], these [[quantifiers]] (see there for details) are part of an [[adjoint triple]] whose middle piece is [[context]] extension, and as such they naturally induce a [[comonad]] and a [[monad]].
+Thus, if we interpret "necessarily" and "possibly" in terms of possible worlds, we can model them by this base change adjoint triple.

-#### Globally
+### Globally

-More in detail, let $W$ be the [[context]] [[type]] of [[variables]]/[[terms]] on which the propositions under consideration depend.
-In the field of [[modal logic]] it is traditional to speak of $W$ as being the collection "of all [[possible worlds semantics|possible worlds]]".
-Conversely any specific choice of $W$ may be taken as specifying what is to be understood as a "possible world".
+In more detail, let $W$ be the [[context]] [[type]] of [[variables]]/[[terms]] on which the propositions depend, i.e. the collection "of all [[possible worlds semantics|possible worlds]]".
+Any specific choice of $W$ may be taken as specifying what is to be understood as a "possible world".

 Writing $\mathbf{H}_{\ast}$ for the [[category]] of all context-free [[types]] under consideration and writing $\mathbf{H}_{/W}$ for the category of types in [[context]] "$W$", then in [[categorical logic]] (for instance $\mathbf{H}_{/(-)}$ might be a [[hyperdoctrine]] over a [[category of contexts]] containing objects $W$ and $\ast$) the [[quantifiers]] $\forall_{x\colon X}$ and $\exists_{x\colon X}$ participate in a [[base change]] [[adjoint triple]]